kentcdodds/ux-genie/README.md

  - `genie-wish` - The directive itself.
 This can be a comma separated list for multiple magic words.
  - `wish-id` - The id of the wish
  - `wish-context` - A comma separated list of contexts
- - `wish-data` - A scope object for any wish data.
+ - `wish-data` - A scope object to be assigned to the wish's data object.
 This is doubly bound.
-More info about data below.
  - `wish-event` - The dom event to trigger on the element.
  - `wish-action` - A scope function to be executed after the event is triggered.
 More info about this below.
  - `event-modifiers` - a comma separated list of modifiers to add to the event triggered on the element.